JessiMcKissick/Fossdeck/README.md

 # Fossdeck
+## Warning: This project is still relatively young.
+Software will be buggy and hardware may be flawed.
 ### An open-source modular system for science and fun based on the RP2040 platform and micropython.

 ## The hardware